alexishevia/invoice-zero-api/README.md

 DB_PASSWORD=izapi_pwd
 ```

-3. Run `./bin/start` to start the nodeJS service and its dependencies using docker.
-Once the
-   service initializes, it should be available on `http://localhost:8080`
+3. Run `./bin/start` to start the api using docker.
+Once the api initializes, it should be available
-    (or whichever port you set for `PORT` in `.env`)
+   on `http://localhost:8080` (or whichever port you set for `PORT` in `.env`)

 Optional:
 Install [nodeJS](https://nodejs.org/en/) and run `npm install` to install some development tools, like eslint and prettier.